-What makes them a slow brand: The small British clothing line is handmade to order by designer Olivia who produces each piece from sewing and cutting to packaging and shipping, each with its own personal handwritten note.
+What makes it a slow brand: The small British clothing line is handmade to order by designer Olivia, who produces each piece from sewing and cutting to packaging and shipping, each with its own personal handwritten note.
 According to the site, "most pieces take around 4 hours to be made, Olivia can accept up to 30 orders per week, no items are pre-made as Olivia likes to have as little wasted fabrics and resources as possible.
 She sources and purchases all her fabrics locally in the UK."

 Shop here for: Mini market bags in an array of rainbow colors that capture the easygoing feel of summer dressing.

 What makes it a slow brand: Small batches are handmade in Spain, where varying colors and patterns rotate in and out of stock.

 On the topic of indie fashion brands, these are the indie jewelry brands my personal collection is overflowing with.